llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

   from which they were translated are ignored.
 * `acc-omp`: OpenACC directives are printed and the OpenMP directives to which they were translated are printed in neighboring comments.
-* `omp-acc`: OpenMP directives printed and the OpenACC directives from which they were translated are printed in neighboring comments.
+* `omp-acc`: OpenMP directives are printed and the OpenACC directives from which they were translated are printed in neighboring comments.

 In the last two cases, Clacc will avoid duplicating the code block